Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: A brief review of spin structure functions in the valon model

-where $g^{\it{valon}}_{1}(\frac{x}{y}, Q^{2})$ is the polarized structure function of the valon.
-The details of actual calculations are given in \cite{14,16}.
-The results obtained for $g_{1} (x, Q^2)$ from this model are in excellent agreement with all available experimental data.
-In Fig. 1 we only present a sample of the results, and show that how it compares with the more elaborated global fits and the other models. we will use those findings here in calculating $g_{2} (x, Q^2)$.
+\end{itemize} It should be noted that the valon model is only a phenomenological model.
+As such, initial conditions, as inputs to the DGLAP equations, are chosen based on phenomenological arguments.
+The results obtained for the proton structure function, $g_{1}^{p} (x, Q^2)$ from this model are in excellent agreement with all available experimental data \cite{COMPASS1,Airapetian2,COMPASS2,Kramer,abe2,abe3}.
+In Fig.2 we only present a sample of the results along with the existing data.
+The parton distributions so obtained will be used here to calculate $g_{2} (x, Q^2)$.